streamx-co/try.elinq/docs/SqlServerTutorial/Functions.md

 # SQL Server Builtin Functions

-XLinq offers all of these as a local class library.
+ELINQ offers all of these as a local class library.

 - [Aggregate Functions](AggregateFunctions.md)
 - [Date Functions](DateFunctions.md)